hajduakos/hajduakos.github.io/README.md

 ## <i class="fas fa-user fa-fw"></i> About Me
-Computer scientist located in London, UK, working on static analysis at Facebook.
+Computer scientist located in London, UK, working on code analysis at Facebook.
 PhD in formal methods from BME, Hungary.
 Former intern at CERN and SRI International.
 Feeling the most comfortable at the intersection of theory and practice, where the latest research results come to life in real-world solutions.